Recursive Prime Factorizations: Dyck Words as Numbers: The Standard Minimal RPF Natural Interpretation

 The following definition allows us to speak of interpretations in terms of set members as well. \begin{definition} Let $(L,S,f)$ be an interpretation.
 For any $l \in L$, let $s \in S$ such that $s = f(l)$.
 Then we may say any of the following: \begin{itemize} \item $s$ is $l$ interpreted according to $f$. \item $l$ interpreted according to $f$ is $s$. \item $f$ interprets $l$ as $s$. \end{itemize}

 \end{definition}

+Thus the encoding of unsigned binary interprets 11111111 as decimal 255, whereas the same number word interpreted according to the encoding of signed binary is decimal -1.

 Sometimes the terminology of interpretations becomes awkward, resulting in a surfeit of passive participles (``$l$ interpreted as...''; ``$l$ interpreted according to...'').
+We may remedy this to some extent by making use of the following definitions.

+\begin{definition} If $(L,S,f)$ is an interpretation, then we say \emph{L represents $S$ in $(L,S,f)$}, or, equivalently, \emph{$L$ is a representation of $S$ in $(L,S,f)$}.
+In cases where we do not wish to mention a specific interpretation, we may simply say \emph{$L$ represents $S$}, or, equivalently, \emph{$L$ is a representation of $S$}. \end{definition}

-We may remedy this to some extent by making use of the following definition. \begin{definition} Let $(L,S,f)$ be an interpretation, let $l \in L$, and let $s$ be a member of $S$ satisfying the equation $s = f(l)$.
+\begin{definition} Let $(L,S,f)$ be an interpretation, let $l \in L$, and let $s$ be a member of $S$ satisfying the equation $s = f(l)$.
 Then we say \emph{l represents s in (L,S,f)}.
-If we do not wish to mention a particular interpretation (as for example when the interpretation would be clear from the context), we may simply say \emph{l represents s}, implying some interpretation exists such that $l$ represents $s$ in that interpretation. \end{definition} In addition to speaking of members of languages representing members of sets, we can speak of languages representing sets. \begin{definition} If $(L,S,f)$ is an interpretation, then we say \emph{L represents $S$ in $(L,S,f)$}, or, equivalently, \emph{$L$ is a representation of $S$ in $(L,S,f)$}.
-In cases where we do not wish to mention a specific interpretation, we may simply say \emph{$L$ represents $S$}, or, equivalently, \emph{$L$ is a representation of $S$}. \end{definition}
+If we do not wish to mention a particular interpretation (as for example when the interpretation would be clear from the context), we may simply say \emph{l represents s}, implying some interpretation exists such that $l$ represents $s$ in that interpretation. \end{definition}

 Definition~\ref{def:Interpretation} only requires that the function $f$ be surjective.
 I introduce special terminology for the case where $f$ is injective as well.